Foundation Diet and Health

 The phytic acid it contains is said to have an antioxidant and anti-carcinogenic effect.
 The reduced risk of colon cancer is due to the chelation with iron.
 Phytic acid has a positive effect on prostate cancer, breast cancer and pancreatic cancer and is also said to lower blood sugar.
 1,2

 Phytic acid binds minerals and trace elements such as calcium, zinc, iron, magnesium and manganese.
-These are called indigestible or poorly digestible complexes with food components.
 Phytic acid also inhibits certain digestive enzymes, but also has positive effects.
-You can find more information in the article: Phytic acid or phytate and soaking or sprouting .
+For more information, see the article: Phytic acid or phytate and soaking or sprouting .

 If you eat raw lentils without germinating them, you will suffer from headaches, vomiting, diarrhea, or stomach and intestinal problems.
 The germination process breaks down various substances in raw lentils that are unhealthy or poisonous.
 Among other things, it breaks down the tannins contained in the raw seeds.
 12 Tannins are anti-nutritional substances that can render other nutrients completely or partially unusable.
 In addition, the hemagglutinin content of the lentils is reduced when they germinate.
 These lentil lectins can cause red blood cells to clump together if unsprouted lentils are consumed in excess and are therefore considered toxic.
 The germination process is said to reduce the hemagglutinins by 75-100%, although there are also studies that show less.
 11 Soaking already leads to a reduced tannin and lectin content.